 If your chimes are starting for the first time in a while, it may take an hour for the chimes to sync properly so the chimes are correct to the hour and quarter hour.

 The weight in the middle is not moving on my Grandfather Clock.
 The middle weight is for the time train which runs the clock and if this one is not moving down, your pendulum is probably swinging for a few minutes and then slowly comes to a stop.
 Let’s look at the two most common scenarios where we see this happen.

 1) Grandfather clock had been running fine for months or longer in the same location and suddenly came to a stop:

-Something had gone awry in the time train.
+Something has gone awry in the time train.
 This is usually caused by poor or no maintenance.
-The improper lubrication or lack of has become gummy or dry which can easily prevent the movement from operating properly.
-Before you pull out that can of WD40 (DO NOT USE WD40 ON ANY CLOCK), You really need to locate a qualified clock technician who will fully disassemble the movement and clean the pieces individually in an ultrasonic tank.
+The improper lubrication, or lack of, has become gummy or dry, which can easily prevent the movement from operating properly.
+Before you pull out that can of WD40 (DO NOT USE WD40 ON ANY CLOCK), you really need to locate a qualified clock technician who will fully disassemble the movement and clean the pieces individually in an ultrasonic tank.
 They should peg out the pivots, polish the pivots, straighten any bent wheels, reassemble, lubricate with a synthetic non-migrating oil and test all operations on the bench for several days.
-This is supposed to be done once every 10 years at the minimum depending on the environment and how long you wish for you grandfather clocks to run.
-Oiling the pivots with the movement in the clock should be done at least ever two to three years.
+This is supposed to be done once every 10 years at the minimum, depending on the environment and how long you wish for you grandfather clock to run.
+Oiling the pivots with the movement in the clock should be done at least every two to three years.